OSGeo/gdal/doc/source/programs/gdal_vector_geom_set_type.rst

     Modify the geometry type of a vector dataset.

 ..
-Index:: gdal vector geom-op set-type
+Index:: gdal vector geom set-type

 Synopsis
 --------

-.. program-output:: gdal vector geom-op set-type --help-doc
+.. program-output:: gdal vector geom set-type --help-doc

 Description
 -----------

-:program:`gdal vector geom-op set-type` can be used to modify the geometry type of geometry fields at the layer and/or feature level.
+:program:`gdal vector geom set-type` can be used to modify the geometry type of geometry fields at the layer and/or feature level.

 It can also be used as a step of :ref:`gdal_vector_pipeline_subcommand`.